creptic/qbtctl/README.md

 # qbtctl

-**qbtctl** is a minimal, crash-proof command-line interface for controlling [qBittorrent](https://www.qbittorrent.org/) via its Web API.
+**qbtctl** is a minimal, ultra fast command-line interface for controlling [qBittorrent](https://www.qbittorrent.org/) via its Web API.

 It allows you to manage torrents directly from the terminal, supporting operations like:
 - Pausing, resuming, stopping, and removing torrents